viniciusvasti/assignmentthinkbridge-photo-gallery/README.md

 - Along with [Zod](https://zod.dev) for schema validations

 ### Deployment
+1. Run `./deploy-infra.sh` to deploy the general CloudFormation stack
-1. Run `./package-lambda.sh` to transpile the TypeScript code to JavaScript and create a code.zip in the root directory
+2. Run `./package-lambda.sh` to package the Lambda code and upload it to the S3 bucket
+3. Run `./deploy-infra-backend.sh` to deploy the Lambda CloudFormation stack
-2. Access the AWS Console and upload the code.zip to the S3 `vs-photo-gallery-lambda-code` bucket
+4. Run `./deploy-webapp.sh` to deploy the webapp to the S3 bucket

+## Known Issues
+The feature of uploading multiple images at once is missing for this MVP.
+Since I had to prioritize other tasks (my actual job, even during the weekend because of a new production release), I figured that this feature would be the least important for the MVP.
+I'm sorry for that.

 ## Evolving the Project / Architecture
 Here are the next steps I'd take to evolve/improve the project: